BoggyDan/alx-low_level_programming/0x00-hello_world/README.md

-A file based on running c
+A file based on running c according to betty style